 While you can easily find a hamburger in Hawaii, America’s 50th state has its own unique culture and language – and food, too.
 Made up of hundreds of islands and atolls, travellers usually visit the six main ones: Hawaii, Maui, Oahu, Lanai, Molokai and Kauai.
 Among them you can find pristine stretches of coast as well as the most hotel-studded beach ever (we’re looking at you, Waikiki).
 Since Honolulu is the capital and gateway to Hawaii, we’re focusing on the city and its island of Oahu.
 Hawaii is the birthplace of big-wave surfing, loud shirts, ukuleles and poke bowls.
-Add your holiday glow to that list with our handy ‘Read Before You Leave’ guide.
+Add your holiday glow to that list with our handy ‘Read Before You Leave’ travel advice guide.

 Qantas fly time from Sydney to Honolulu is about nine and a half hours.
 Most flights from Brisbane, Melbourne, Adelaide and Perth stop over in Sydney.

 Australia is a participant in America’s Visa Waiver Program, which means Australians don’t need a visa for visits of 90 days or less.
 We must, however, obtain an Electronic System for Travel Authorization (ESTA) through the Department of Homeland Security site.
 Authorisation is usually granted on the spot but it’s advisable to apply at least 72 hours before you travel in case there’s an issue.
 ESTA-approved travellers also need a (machine-readable) ePassport.